InsultingPros/AcediaCore/docs/API/collections.md

 ```

 Whether you would want your collection to auto-deallocate your items or not
-depends only on your needs.
+depends only on how you plan to use your collections.

 > **NOTE:**
-> The same collection can contain both managed and unmanaged items.
+> The same collection can technically contain both managed and unmanaged items,
+> but it is best you avoid mixing these types of items.

 Let's rewrite `RegisterNick()` method of `PlayerDB` to make it independent from
 whether `Text` objects passed to it are deallocated: